oVirt/ovirt-site/source/feature/instance-types.html.md

 Typically the image is stateless, when the virtual machine is stopped all changes are lost.
 A user can add volumes to the virtual machines, which are persistent disks typically used as a data disk.

 **Template**
 The old template used in the oVirt until now.
-Up to discussion: do we want to keep them or do we want to completely throw them away from the user interface?
+User will be able to combine the VM from the triple instance type, image and template.

 ### Design